yfurmanau/svelte-playground/README.md

 # Svelte + Vite

+To create a new project:
+`npm create vite@latest vite-playground -- --template svelte`

 This template should help get you started developing with Svelte in Vite.

 ## Recommended IDE Setup